lingxiaoW/PaperNotes/Paper Reading/Robotics/AI Robots Integration/AIRobotsIntegration.md

   - **Objective**: Can large pretrained vision-language models be integrated directly into low-level robotic control to boost generalization and enable emergent semantic reasoning? -> Vision-Language-Action (VLA) model.
   - **Approach**: Directly train vision-langauge models designed for open-vocabulary visual question answering and visual dialogue to output low-level robot actions.
     - Robot actions are tokenized into text tokens and create multimodal sentences.
+    - i.e., **Fine-tune a VLM using robot trajectory data.**
   - **VLA is built upon VLMs**: PaLI-X and PaLM-E
-    - VLMs must be trained to otuput actions.
-Representing actions as tokens in the model's output, treated in the same way as language tokens.
+    - VLMs must be trained to output actions. **Representing actions as tokens in the model's output, treated in the same way as language tokens.**
     - Action Space: 6-DoF positional and rotational displacement of the robot end-effector; continuous dimensions are discretized into 256 bins uniformly.
     - Convert action vector into a **single string**: